bitmark-inc/docs/pages/register-and-control-data/share-rights.md

   >The `countersign` command signs hex data.
 (In this case, it is used by the `receiver` to sign to accept granted shares.)
   >
   >**Global Options:**
-  >* `receiver identity` - The identity of the receiving Bitmark Account, which is stored in the Bitmark-CLI config file.
+  >* `receiver identity` - The identity of the receiving Bitmark Account, which is stored in the Bitmark CLI config file.
   >
   >* `hex-data` - The `grant` data returned by the `grant` command.
   >